 Choose sealant if:

-• You own a bike and want quick, practical upkeep
+- You ride a bike and want quick, practical upkeep

 Edge case: should you layer them?

-Sometimes, yes.
-A corrected car may be glazed for a special event and then topped appropriately, but for most owners this becomes extra complexity without real long-term gain.
-Start with your actual goal, not with every bottle on the shelf.
+Occasionally, yes.
+A freshly corrected car might get glazed for a special event and then sealed on top.
+For most owners that’s extra effort without much long-term gain.
+Start from your actual goal, not from buying one of everything.

-Most owners who ask for glaze actually want correction.
-Most owners who ask for wax actually need sealant.
-The confusion is less about chemistry and more about expectations.
+Here’s the pattern I see most.
+People who ask for glaze usually want correction, and people who ask for wax usually need sealant.
+The confusion isn’t about chemistry.
+It’s about expectations.

 Frequently Asked Questions